 Prologue

 I had DevOps references across my LinkedIn profile and curriculum vitae up until mid-2022.
 My description depicted me as a DevOps engineer looking to contribute to automation.
 Not anymore.
-The reason is simple: the market overloads and marginalizes the term.
+The reason? the market overloads and marginalizes the term.
 Recruiters and managers generally associate it with distorted practices and solutions I don’t agree with.

 http://reactiongifs.com/?p=22693